anilmainali/SoftwareTesting/Static-Testing.md

 ## What is Static Testing and Dynamic Testing?
 ## What advantages does Static Testing has over Dynamic Testing?
 ## What are the Elements of Static Testing?
+## What are the static testing team consists of?